mnebuerquo/python-tutorial/tutorial.md

 # Sherman's Python Tutorial

-Let's learn some basics of python.
+Let's learn some basics of python in 30 minutes.

 We'll assume you already have python 2.7 installed.
+The code here should work in 3.x as well.

 ???
 Does Sherman really know python?